fengweijp/anywhichway/README.md

 Object/address/zipcode/base/98110
 ```

-Any location in the path can also be the * wildcard, a compiled inline test, or a dynamic inline test, e.g.
+Any location in the path can also be the * wildcard, a compiled inline test, a dynamic inline test, e.g.

 `Object/address/city/*` - matches any Object with an address and a city property and returns the Object